gcruzgar/odflows/README.md

 |Beds1to3            |   745,708 (40.8%) | 1,012,098 (84.0%)|
 |Beds4Plus           |   198,778 (10.9%) |   154,832 (12.9%)|

-Approximately 23% of records provided a forwarding postcodes, therefore it is possible to obtain origin-destination pairs for 417,219 households sold (145,885 rentals).
+Approximately 23% of records provided a forwarding postcode, therefore it is possible to obtain origin-destination pairs for 417,219 households sold (145,885 rentals).
 However, this will heavily bias the data, especially since forwarding is a paid service.
 The differences between properties listed and those with forwarding postcode can be seen below (percentage change from total in brackets):

 | OD pairs          | Sales          | Rent           |
 |-------------------|---------------:|---------------:|